Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

-Image steganography \cite{steganography}, a technology hiding cryptographic data in the original image, offers another promising avenue for recoverable encryption.
+Image steganography \cite{steganography}, a technology that hides cryptographic data in an image, offers another promising avenue for recoverable encryption.
 For example, Fu et al. \cite{Fu:ERD:2019} proposed a reversible data hiding scheme in encrypted images based on an adaptive encoding strategy.
-Specifically, the original image content was encoded by block permutation and stream cipher.
-By analyzing the distribution of most significant bits (MSB) \cite{MSB}, embeddable blocks were first decided, followed by the generation of auxiliary data.
-Then the MSB layers are encoded with occurrence frequency to create room for embedding additional data into an encrypted image with reversed Huffman codewords.
-Based on the availability of encryption key and data hiding key, the recipient can efficiently perform data extraction, image decryption and image recovery separately.
+The original image content is encoded by block permutation and stream cipher.
+Then the most significant bits are identified for embedding additional data with reversed Huffman codes.
+With the encryption key and data hiding key, the recipient can extract hided data, decrypt and recover the image separately and efficiently.

-\textbf{Encryptions focusing on personalization.} Another set of encryption methods focus on personalized content encryption, where different encryption strategies are performed for different viewers according to the sender's privacy policy.

-A straightforward way for personalized encryption is to divide an image into private and public parts and send the two parts with different communication channels or different protocols.
-For example, Ra et al. \cite{Ra:PTP:2013} proposed a secure image sharing system called P3, which separated an image into two parts by a signal component-based threshold.
-P3 extracted and encrypted a small but significant component of the photo, leaving the remainder in a public and standards-compatible plaintext form.
-The encryption was performed in the frequency-domain quantized DCT coefficients in the JPEG compression pipeline.
-This system is compatible with standard encryption algorithms such as AES.
+\textit{Personalized encryption.} Another set of encryption methods focus on personalized content encryption, where the encryption strategies differ for different recipients according to the sender's privacy policy.
+For example, Ra et al. \cite{Ra:PTP:2013} proposed a secure image sharing system which separates an image into private and public parts by a signal component-based threshold.
+The system encrypted private component, leaving the remainder in a public and standards-compatible plaintext form.
 Different secure protocols were designed for the two parts: the authorized recipient can access both to recover the image, while others, such as the OSN provider, can only access the public part to perform server-side transformations to conserve bandwidth usage.
+A more fine-grained way is to hide the visual objects privacy-sensitive specific to recipients while keeping the remaining parts accessible.
+For instance, He et al. \cite{He:PTS:2016} proposed a partial encryption system for OSN images.
+The system leverages an automated detection and recommendation mechanism to determine the private part.
+It also allows users to customize the sensitive regions of their photos.
+The encryption is performed on DCT spectral coefficients, which is transparent to image transformations and can freely support most image processing libraries.